 The name catacomb is derived from the Greek kata kyumbas (at the gorge), which was romanized to ad catacumbas.
-What the Romans meant was a valley, with the oldest known Roman catacomb S. Sebastiano.
-The subterranean, mazelike, antique graves at Rome were called catacombs.
+What the Romans meant was a valley near Rome, between the 2nd and 3rd milestones of the Appian Way, where stone for buildings was quarried.
+The abandoned quarries were then used by the early Christians to bury their dead including the apostles Peter and Paul.
+They became the oldest known Roman catacomb and were much later named San Sebastiano.
+After the name catacombs was used for this place, it was soon used for all subterranean, mazelike, antique graves in Rome.
 Today the definition of catacombs is often simplified to underground tunnels with compartments dug into the sides to hold graves.
 Sometimes the word catacombs is used for cellars of unknown origin and usage, but it is always used for artificial caverns.

 Bone houses were especially popular during the Baroque.
 The MEMENTO MORI (Remember the death) was quite popular at this time.
 People were told to always remember their death, to make them live responsible.
 However, this also led to human bones being painted or otherwise decorated, or to sculptures, symbols and even candelabras being formed from the bones.
 Some artists have even signed their work with human bones.